|

 Faust's

-stubborn persistance in achieving salvation on his own hook might be
+stubborn persistance in trying to achieve salvation on his own hook might be

 termed